IBM/SUSEInstallWithIBMCloud/initiate_install.md

 Before using the scripts and python code provided by this project, several things need to have taken place.
 The pre-requisites are:

-1. VLAN and subnets (private and portable) must have been ordered on the targeted SoftLayer account.
+1. VLAN and subnets (private and portable) must have been ordered on the targeted IBM Cloud account.
 The VLAN id or name will be needed during the run of the scripts (see later for details).
-1. The bare metal machines and boot server VM must also be ordered and provisioned on the SoftLayer account.
+1. The bare metal machines and boot server VM must also be ordered and provisioned on the IBM Cloud account.
 The Boot Server VM should be order with Cent OS as the script are written for that Linux OS type.
 1. For each bare metal, a "tag" must be specified to identify the "kind" of machine it will be.
 For example, the tags can be: `kvm`, `compute`, `control`, `pet`, `swift` and `osd`.
-This tag can be set via the SoftLayer portal or via API calls.
+This tag can be set via the IBM Cloud portal or via API calls.
 Each bare metal should have only one of these tags.
 1. For each bare metal, IP addresses from one of the ordered portable subnets must be "marked" with the hostname of the matching bare metal.
 Essentially, "marking" means making the "comment" field of the IP to contain the hostname of the desired bare metal.
 For example, if a bare metal indended for "kvm" has hostname `kvmhost`, then one of the IPs in one of the portable subnets, will need to have its comment updated to the text `kvmhost`.
 This is how the code will retrieve the desired portable IP to use for the bare metal.
 1. For each OS image to install, download URLs need to be identified.
 You can also include md5 files for the images so that the images can be verified once downloaded by the scripts.
 You can either specify URLs for MD5 files or specify the MD5 hash inside the config file (see below)